RickyRomero/hello.rickyromero.com/projects/shut-up/index.md

 (screenshot of Shut Up 2.5's options page)

 In 2015, iOS 9 added a content blocker API for Safari.
 This API let me [bring Shut Up to iPhone and iPad](https://www.macstories.net/ios/shut-up-is-an-ios-9-content-blocker-to-hide-comments-on-the-web/) mere days after iOS 9 launched.
-This was also my very first iOS app!
+This was also my very first iPhone app!

 (screenshot of rickyromero.com after launching Shut Up for iOS)